 Changes may have been made to the combine controls or the display since this document was published.
-Refer to the combine operator's manual for the most up-to-date information.
+For instructions, refer to the combine operator's manual for updated information.

 The feeder house fore/aft tilt is controlled by buttons (C) and (D) at the back of the control handle.